 After you get the bow the way you like, attach some embellishments (in my case cotton, but you could use Holly Sprigs too) using the wire.
 Do not cut the wire.

 Cut the burlap table runner in half lengthwise (you can make 2 hangers from one table runner).
 Cut a V shape in the side of the runner that is not finished (leave the top as is).
 Apply fray check along the V you just cut to keep the burlap from unraveling.

 Cut a dowel rod to about 4″ longer than your burlap table runner.

 Feed a piece of floral wire through the top of the table runner and attach it to the dowel rod.
 Attach the bow also in the same way.

 Next place the clips where you like on the hanger.
-To attach the clips use 1/4″ brads.
-Just feed the brads though the burlap.
+To attach the clips use ¼″ brads.
+Just feed the brads through the burlap.

 That’s it!
 Now all you need to do is fill it up with pretty Christmas Cards.